Open-Technology-Foundation/locks/README.md

 A: Yes, but note that locks are container-scoped.
 Different containers don't share locks unless they share the same `/run/lock` volume.

 **Q: Can I use this with non-Bash scripts?**
-A: Yes, you can lock any executable: `lock.sh task -- python3 script.py` or `lock.sh task -- /usr/bin/my-binary`
+A: Yes, you can lock any executable: `shlock task -- python3 script.py` or `shlock task -- /usr/bin/my-binary`

 **Q: How many locks can I have?**
 A: Practically unlimited.
 Each lock is just two small files in `/run/lock`.